-In addition, under the Housing priority the new build Housing Delivery Plan continues to be implemented with work having been completed on five flats for ex-service personnel in Stapleford and the acquisition of eight buybacks of former council properties.
+In addition, under the Housing priority the new build Housing Delivery Plan continues to be implemented with work having been completed on five flats for ex-service personnel in Stapleford and the acquisition of six buybacks of former council properties.
 Under Business Growth, the redevelopment of Beeston Town Centre has continued with the opening of the Arc Cinema and the surrounding food and beverage units.
 Further investment is planned for Beeston Square.
 Work is ongoing with the production of the Toton Masterplan which includes connectivity work and integration with the Stapleford Towns Fund work, where the Council was successful in securing £21m of investment with implementation plans now underway.
-Development work is also ongoing to submit two Levelling-Up bids for Eastwood and Kimberley to central government, each at around £20m.
+Development work is also ongoing to progress the successful £16m Levelling-Up bid for Kimberley.
 Under Environment, work continues to improve play areas, parks and open spaces and work continues to implement the Clean and Green Initiative.
-Progress against these and the indicators for all priorities will continue to be monitored in 2022/23.
+Progress against these and the indicators for all priorities will continue to be monitored in 2023/24.